algobot76/my-cs-notes/graphql/the-road-to-graphql/README.md

 ```

 - `first` sepcifies how many items from the list are expected in the result.
+- `after` is the entry point for the next page.
 - `endCursor` is the cursor of the last item on the list.
 It can be used to retrieve a successive list of items.
 - `hasNextPage` gives info about whether there is a next page to retrieve.